Top Reasons to Go to College

 Get better benefits

 It’s easy to get caught up in the conversation surrounding the annual salary of college graduates, but let’s not overlook benefits.
 One of the perks of a college education is that you’re more likely to obtain a job with a competitive benefits package.
-This can include more vacation time and better healthcare options.
+This can include more vacation time, better healthcare options, and retirement investment options.
 The U.S. Census Bureau reports that college graduates have a 74.5% chance of being offered healthcare by their employer.
 Meanwhile, individuals with a high school education or less have a 53.3% chance.

 Explore potential career paths